 This is what the world believes to be true about Netflix.

-The blue bars are our adjusted and REAL Return on Assets for Netflix, dating back to 2003.
+The blue bars are our adjusted and REAL returns on assets for Netflix, dating back to 2003.

 We arrived at this number by deconstructing and then rebuilding Netflix's entire balance sheet, correcting all the built-in mistakes.